RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/ContentButton.md

 # ContentButton

+`ContentButton` is just a button that can hold whatever content you want.
 In order to use this control, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();